Nyambura254/Responsive-Dashboard/README.md

 Toggle Mobile Menu
 Each time we click on the toggle button, the menu state will change.
 If it’s expanded, it will collapse, and vice versa.

+HOPE YOU WILL FIND THIS CONTENT OF HELP,........
+GOOD LUCK...